Mizu49/FlexibleSpacecraft.jl/docs/src/development/developer's-guideline.md

 # Developer's Guideline

 We appreciate your contributions to our project!

-このガイドラインでは，`FlexibleSpacecraft.jl`の開発の参加方法を共有します．

-## Participating development
+Please read the guideline for developers.

-### Branching Model
+## Branching Model

 We employ the following branching model.
 Please try to follow this!